- Photographs -

 This project is the photographic portrait of Allie, a Nanticoke Lenni-Lenape Tribal Princess.

-The tribe is based in New Jersey, and I was living in north Delaware, which is Lenape land.
+The tribe is based in New Jersey, and I was living in north Delaware, which is also Lenape land.

 We began this project during her freshman year in high-school, and we met several times until her sweet sixteen party.

 I follow her as she grew from a teenager into a young woman.